HasteDesign/Registrations-for-WooCommerce/readme.txt

 = How to create registration products [en] =

-1. Install and activate the WooCommerce Registrations plugin;
+1. Install and activate the Registrations for WooCommerce plugin;
 2. Create a new product.
 3. In the product edition screen, select `Registration` from the **Product Data** dropdown.
 4. Go to the Dates section, choose the date type and add as many dates you want.
 Make sure to save your dates.